-If you observe a crime in progress or behavior that you suspect is criminal, immediately contact the UW-Madison Police Department by dialing 911.
+If you observe a crime in progress or behavior that you suspect is criminal, immediately contact the police by texting or calling 911.

 Please be prepared to provide as much of the following information as possible:

 - Where is it happening?

 - What is the person doing?

 - How many people are involved?

 - Physical and clothing description of those involved.

 - Are weapons involved?

 - Vehicle description and license plate number.

 - Direction of travel if known.

 - Has anyone been injured?